-Each time I bake, cook or make a special treat, my prayer is that the recipient always feel the love that goes into the process.
+Each time I bake, cook or make a special treat, I pray that the recipient always feels the love that goes into the process.

-Here’s an easy recipe that has found it’s way to being one of my favorites to make when I’m gifting baked treats to friends and neighbors…
+This easy recipe has found its way to being one of my favorites when I’m gifting treats to friends and neighbors.

 - 1 can sweetened condensed milk

-- 2 cups of desiccated coconut I prefer to use organic
+- 2 cups of freshly grated coconut or desiccated coconut

 - 1/2 teaspoon freshly ground cardamom powder